glassala/divisors/divisors/1_divisibility.md

 # Divisors in brief

-"Number" by itself is always to be taken as meaning "natural number," and "nonzero natural number" when it doesn't make sense for zero to be part of the conversation.
+"Number" by itself is always to be taken as meaning "natural number" or "nonzero natural number" when it doesn't make sense for zero to be part of the conversation.

 "->" is usually used to mean "rewrite."